-Emirates International School – Meadows
+Emirates International School – Meadows, THE REVIEW

 Emirates International School – Meadows [EISM], together with Emirates International School – Jumeirah [EISJ], together comprise the Emirates International School [EIS], although to all intents and purposes, notwithstanding their shared ownership by the Al Habtoor Group, they are separate schools with independent leadership.
 Our review of the Jumeirah campus can be found here and prospective parents will find significant supplementary information here on the shared framework of both schools.